-Modern mobile homes have been designed and built to be energy efficient.
-Install smoke alarms as recommended above (refer to RECOMMENDED LOCATIONS and figures 1 and 2).
+Mobile homes built in the past five to seven years have been designed to be energy efficient.
+Install smoke alarms as recommended above (refer to RECOMMENDED LOCATIONS and Diagram A).

-In older mobile homes that are not well insulated compared to present standards, extreme heat or cold can be transferred from the outside to the inside through poorly insulated walls and roof.
+In mobile homes that are not well insulated compared to present standards, extreme heat or cold can be transferred from the outside to the inside through poorly insulated walls and roof.
 This may create a thermal barrier which can prevent the smoke from reaching an alarm mounted on the ceiling.
-In such units, install the smoke alarm on an inside wall with the top edge of the alarm at a minimum of 4" (10 cm) and a maximum of 12" (30.5 cm) below the ceiling (see figure 1).
+In such units, install the smoke alarm on an inside wall with the top edge of the alarm at a minimum of 4" (10 cm) and a maximum of 12" (30.5 cm) below the ceiling (see Diagram A).

 If you are not sure about the insulation in your mobile home, or if you notice that the outer walls and ceiling are either hot or cold, install the alarm on an inside wall.
 For minimum protection, install at least one alarm close to the bedrooms.
-For additional protection, see SINGLE FLOOR PLAN in figure 2.
+For additional protection, see SINGLE FLOOR PLAN in Diagram B.

-WARNING: TEST YOUR SMOKE ALARM OPERATION AFTER RV OR MOBILE HOME VEHICLE HAS BEEN IN STORAGE, BEFORE EACH TRIP AND AT LEAST ONCE A WEEK DURING USE.
+WARNING: TEST YOUR SMOKE ALARM OPERATION AFTER R.V.
+OR MOBILE HOME VEHI-CLE HAS BEEN IN STORAGE, BEFORE EACH TRIP AND AT LEAST ONCE A WEEK DURING USE.